-“The virus spreads very fast though the fatality rate is just about 3 percent.
-People don’t need to panic, but be vigilant, and maintain proper hygiene so as to prevent being contaminated,” Prof. Tih cautioned.
+“The virus spreads very fast, however, the fatality rate is just about 3 percent.
+People don’t need to panic, but be vigilant, and maintain proper hygiene to prevent being contaminated,” Prof. Tih cautioned.

 In the days ahead CBC Health Services will set up committees in our health facilities and communities to manage the disease spread and sensitize the population with the right information about the virus.
 The Director said there are “opportunists” who will want to sell fake drugs in the name of treating or preventing the disease.

 “Many people especially Cameroonians are still ignorant about the disease spread.
 Everyone is vulnerable and need to be educated about the pandemic because it is real”, the Director added.